rithikar1510/CBE-3300B/initial-design-report.md

 ![ClimaPod](https://raw.githubusercontent.com/rithikar1510/CBE-3300B/main/ClimaPod.jpg)

 # Design Concept
-This diagram illustrates the design concept of ClimaPod.
-Two air streams are generated using separate air pumps: one stream is dried by passing through desiccant beads, while the other is humidified by bubbling air through heated water.
-Both air streams are delivered into the chamber, where they mix to regulate the internal humidity.
-A humidity sensor inside the chamber provides feedback to the controller, which adjusts the relative flow rates of the two air streams to maintain stable humidity conditions.
+This diagram illustrates the overall design concept of ClimaPod and how humidity is actively regulated within the chamber.
+Two separate air streams are generated using individual air pumps.
+One air stream is passed through a container filled with desiccant beads, which removes moisture from the air and produces a dry air stream.
+The second air stream is bubbled through heated water, allowing the air to become saturated with moisture before entering the chamber as humidified air.
+These two streams are introduced into the chamber, where they mix to produce the desired humidity level.

+A humidity sensor placed inside the chamber continuously monitors the internal environmental conditions and sends this information to the controller.
+Based on the difference between the measured humidity and the desired set point, the controller adjusts the relative flow rates of the dry and humid air streams.
+This closed-loop control strategy allows ClimaPod to maintain stable humidity over time, even in the presence of disturbances such as changes in ambient conditions or small leaks in the chamber.

 ![ClimaPod Design Concept](https://raw.githubusercontent.com/rithikar1510/CBE-3300B/main/Design_concept.jpg)